platyplus/health-oss/operational.md

 ### [Open Concept Lab](https://openconceptlab.org/) <Badges user="OpenConceptLab" repo="oclapi" />

-The Open Concept Lab (OCL) consists of an open source terminology management system (distributed under MPLv2 with a health care disclaimer) to help collaboratively manage, publish, and use metadata in the cloud alongside the global community.
+The Open Concept Lab (OCL) consists of an open-source terminology management system (distributed under MPLv2 with a health care disclaimer) to help collaboratively manage, publish, and use metadata in the cloud alongside the global community.
 Imagine GitHub for indicators, terminology, and metadata—a one-stop shop to access international standards, create and publish your own definitions, or browse country and global indicators with mappings to the diagnoses, procedures, and other data definitions used to calculate them.

 ### [Aristotle Meta Data Registry](http://www.aristotlemetadata.com/) <Badges user="aristotle-mdr" repo="aristotle-metadata-registry" />